-Dr. Kathleen S. Wilson is the Director of the Cytogenomic Microarray Analysis (CMA) laboratory in the Department of Pathology.
+Dr. Kathleen S. Wilson is the Director of the Cytogenomic Microarray Analysis (CMA) laboratory in the Genetic Diagnostics Laboratories.
+She established the first CMA Laboratory for patient diagnostics in North Texas in 2008, bringing this technologically advanced form of high resolution chromosome analysis for clinical care to U.T.
+Southwestern and the North Texas region.
 She completed her undergraduate education at Amherst College and graduated with honors in 1986.
 She received her medical degree in 1991 from The University of Texas Southwestern Medical Center at Dallas.
 She subsequently completed pathology residency and genetics fellowship training also at UT Southwestern.

-Dr. Wilson is on the faculty of the Department of Pathology and the McDermott (Genetics) Center for Human Growth and Development.
-She is board-certi?ed by the American Board of Pathology (ABP) in Clinical Pathology and the American Board of Medical Genetics (ABMG) in Clinical Cytogenetics.
+Dr. Wilson is a faculty member in the Department of Pathology and the McDermott (Genetics) Center for Human Growth and Development.
+She is board-certied by the American Board of Pathology (ABP) in Clinical Pathology and the American Board of Medical Genetics (ABMG) in Clinical Cytogenetics.
 She is also a fellow of the College of American Pathologists (CAP) and the American College of Medical Genetics (ACMG).

-She is a member of the Cytogenetics Resource Committee (CyRC) of the CAP and ACMG, which is involved with setting national policy for cytogenetics by developing accreditation guidelines and issuing pro?ciency testing.
-She has served as chair of the Economics of Genetic Services Committee for ACMG and is actively involved nationally in policy related to reimbursement for high complexity genetic testing, with a particular focus on microarray issues.
+She has served on the Cytogenetics Resource Committee (CyRC) of the CAP and ACMG for over a decade and was involved in setting national policy for cytogenetics and molecular cytogenomics by developing accreditation guidelines and issuing proficiency testing.
+She has served as chair of the Economics of Genetic Services Committee for ACMG and has also been an active participant nationally in policy related to reimbursement for high complexity genetic testing.
+She is currently involved in multiple medical school administrative and educational activities in her roles as Chair of the UT Southwestern Medical School Admissions Committee and Co-Director of the Medical Student Genetics Course.

-Dr. Wilson’s interest and experience in cytogenetics and molecular cytogenetics have been longstanding with recent publications in Genetics in Medicine and Genes Chromosomes and Cancer, and book chapters in Abeloff: Clinical Oncology, 4th ed. and Clinical Laboratory Hematology, 3rd ed.
+Dr. Wilson’s interest and experience in molecular genetics and genomics have been longstanding with recent publications in The Journal of Pediatric Hematology Oncology and Pediatric and Developmental Pathology, and book chapters in Abeloff: Clinical Oncology, 4th ed., Clinical Laboratory Hematology, 3rd ed. and Rosenberg’s Molecular and Genetic Basis of Neurological and Psychiatric Disease, 5th ed.

-Dr. Wilson has won teaching awards and has been actively involved in the teaching and mentorship of medical and graduate students, house staff, and junior faculty for the past fifteen years.
+Dr. Wilson has won teaching awards and has been actively involved in the teaching and mentorship of medical and graduate students, house staff, and junior faculty for over twenty-five years.

 - Medical School